2023-06-03 16:37:45

 With rising borrowing costs and falling valuations wiping out $148 billion in shareholder value, European landlords are bracing for a new wave of pain.

-A Bloomberg report explains that real estate companies own about $165 billion in bonds due until 2026, while banks are reducing their exposure to the sector and credit costs.
+A Bloomberg report explains that real estate companies own regarding $165 billion in bonds due until 2026, while banks are reducing their exposure to the sector and credit costs.
 This has left some companies at risk of being downgraded to junk, which has made borrowing more expensive for them.

 Headwinds include a collapse in office values from the City of London to Berlin, making real estate the least popular industry among fund managers for the third consecutive month, according to a survey by Bank of America Corp.
 With debt ballooning, many property owners will have to resort to asset sales and cut dividend payments in an effort to straighten out companies for a more turbulent future.